 Processing Fee: Attach a check to the Application payable to SCVSEFA.
 The fee is \$15 per student or \$30 per team and is non-refundable if the project fails to qualify for any reason.
 The processing fee must accompany the application form.
 We reserve the right to limit the number of entries based on teacher experience (see web site).
 Teachers: Mail forms to: SCVSEFA, P.O.
 Box 307, Los Altos, CA 94023.

 IMPORTANT DATES

+See website -

-See www.science-fair.org for additional times and location details.
+http://science-fair.org/students-parents/important-dates/ for l times and location details for events.

 TEACHER WORKSHOPS and STUDENT CLINICS